sonnxnew0612/MeloNX-Custom-Build/README.md

 9. **Enable JIT**
    - Use your preferred method to enable Just-In-Time (JIT) compilation.
    - We reccomend using [JitStreamer](https://jkcoxson.com/jitstreamer)

+### TrollStore
+As Said in FAQ:
+> MeloNX is made for iOS 17+, on iOS 15 - 16 MeloNX can be installed but may have issues or not work at all.

+1. **Install MeloNX with TrollStore**

+2. **Add Necessary Files**

+3. **Enable TrollStore JIT**
+   - MeloNX includes automatic JIT using the TrollStore URL Scheme
+   - Open MeloNX Settings
+   - Scroll down and enable the "TrollStore JIT" toggle
+   - Profit

 ### Free Developer Account (Xcode)